Bolivian National Revolution: Chronology

-Lechín Oquendo, top leader of the Miners' Federation, remained, leading the uprising in the streets with the slogans "Agrarian reform" and "Nationalization of mines."
-General Seleme resigns from leading the “Revolutionary Government”.
-Lechín Oquendo, top leader of the Miners' Federation, remained, leading the uprising in the streets with the slogans "Agrarian reform" and "Nationalization of mines".

 On Thursday, 10 April, the fighting continued.
 Lechin Oquendo, leading the Milluni miners, took the Hunting Air Group and from there sent planes to drop pamphlets over the Miraflores Great Barracks, urging them to surrender.
 The people stormed the Garita de Lima checkpoint, took out weapons and ammunition and continued fighting.

 On Friday, 11 April, Lechín together with Rolando Requena went to take out the Great Barracks.
 Later, supported by the rebels, they took control of the Palacio Quemado, the official residence of the President of Bolivia.
 Hours later, the MNR politicians arrived, who did not see fit to carry out the "agrarian reform" (many of them were landowners) or the "Nationalization of mines."
 In the end, Dr. Siles Suazo relented because Lechín argued that those slogans led people to offer his life, and it was the immense crowd that was, at that very moment, outside, in the plaza, chanting the revolutionary victory hymn.